Álvaro Cassuto: Composition

-As a composer, he has received commissions from musical institutions in Portugal and the United States.
+With his Sinfonias breves (1959–60), he became the first Portuguese composer to adopt integral serialism techniques.
+He attended the Darmstädter Ferienkurse in 1960 and 1961 where he came into contact with Karlheinz Stockhausen, György Ligeti and Olivier Messiaen.
+As a composer, he received commissions from musical institutions in Portugal and the United States.
 His output is mainly orchestral.
-With his Sinfonias breves (1959–60) he became the first Portuguese composer to adopt integral serialism techniques.
-He came into contact with Karlheinz Stockhausen, György Ligeti and Olivier Messiaen during Darmstadt courses in 1960 and 1961.
 In the 1970s, he explored postmodern neo-tonal techniques.
-In recent years his conducting schedule has tended to take precedence over composing.
+In later years his conducting schedule tended to take precedence over composing.